 This is wrong.
 The administration was so concerned about preventing a situation like that at Columbia that it ignored its responsibility to the students.
-Administrators waited too long before doing anyhing, and when they did act, they did the (Continued on Page 12) Daily Illini Sept.
-11, 1968 wrong thing.
+Administrators waited too long before doing anyhing, and when they did act, they did the wrong thing.
 The police did an excellent job without violence, but they should never have been called to campus.